TrellixVulnTeam/swahilipython_SCMU/Doc/library/xmlrpc.server.rst

 :meth:`register_function` can also be used as a decorator.
 The previous server example can register functions in a decorator way::

-   from xmlrpc.server import SimpleXMLRPCServer from xmlrpc.server import SimpleXMLRPCRequestHandler
+   kutoka xmlrpc.server agiza SimpleXMLRPCServer kutoka xmlrpc.server agiza SimpleXMLRPCRequestHandler

-   class RequestHandler(SimpleXMLRPCRequestHandler):
+   kundi RequestHandler(SimpleXMLRPCRequestHandler):
        rpc_paths = ('/RPC2',)

    with SimpleXMLRPCServer(('localhost', 8000),